 ARE CBD- AND HEMP-BASED PRODUCTS FOR DOGS LEGAL?

 To say the laws and regulations regarding the marketing and sale of hemp-based CBD products for pets are convoluted and confusing is an understatement.

 Many companies that make and sell hemp-derived CBD products for pets generally say their products are “legal in all 50 states.”
 That’s not exactly true, according to the Brookings Institution.

-The Agriculture Improvement Act of 2018 (aka “2018 Farm Bill”) legalized industrial hemp with extremely low (less than 0.3 percent) THC content by removing hemp from the Controlled Substances Act.
+The Agriculture Improvement Act of 2018 (aka “the 2018 Farm Bill”) legalized industrial hemp with extremely low (less than 0.3 percent) THC content by removing hemp from the Controlled Substances Act.
 While legal CBD products will be more broadly available, not all CBD products are legal moving forward.
 Any cannabinoid — including CBD — that is derived from hemp will be legal, if and only if that hemp is produced by licensed growers and in a manner consistent with the Farm Bill, associated federal regulations and associated state regulations.
-Currently, 11 states do not permit farmers to grow industrial hemp crops.

 In addition to these laws, the Food, Drug and Cosmetic Act gives the FDA the authority to regulate products containing cannabis or cannabis-derived compounds.
 That includes products containing CBD made from hemp.
 In June 2018, the FDA approved a human drug that contains CBD for the treatment of seizures associated with two rare forms of epilepsy.
 As a result, CBD is effectively considered a drug, and any CBD-containing product for pets that hasn’t gone through FDA review and approval will likely be considered an unapproved new animal drug.
 The FDA has previously sent warning letters to companies making claims that their CBD products can treat medical issues in pets, and the FDA will continue their market surveillance.